 Terms of Service & Legal Agreements

-Storyhunter a venue for freelancers and clients to collaborate, communicate, negotiate and, eventually, form a legally binding agreement for services between freelancers or production companies (“Sellers”) and the clients (“Buyers”).
+Storyhunter is a venue for freelancers and clients to collaborate, communicate, negotiate and, eventually, form a legally binding agreement for services between freelancers or production companies (“Sellers”) and the clients (“Buyers”).
 You can read our Terms of Service here.
 On a project basis, Buyer and Sellers may enter into an agreement that is executed on the platform, which may be Storyhunter’s default Independent Contractor Services Agreement.
 Clients may have separate agreements with Storyhunter that are different from these terms of service.
-For other legal questions, please read our Legal FAQ
+For other legal questions, please read our Legal FAQ.

 If a client meets a new freelancer on the Storyhunter platform or through any tools, events or services Storyhunter provides, or visa versa, all payments between those parties must happen on the Storyhunter platform.
 See our terms of service for more details.